 |Location:||Freiburg im Breisgau - Germany|

-Freiburg is a vibrant traditional German university town with a 900-year history, an international atmosphere and high recreational value.
-It is located in the border region of Southwest Germany, France and Switzerland.
-Under the European Campus Program students can profit from this unique trinational location by enrolling in courses of three highly ranked universities of Freiburg, Strasburg and Basel.
+Freiburg is a vibrant traditional German university town with a 900-year history, an international atmosphere, and many recreational opportunities.
+It is located in the border region of southwest Germany, France and Switzerland.
+Under the European Campus Program researchers can profit from this unique trinational location by tapping into the resources of the three highly ranked universities of Freiburg, Strasbourg and Basel.

 Type / Role: